 Preparation Day starts

 at sundown on Thursday as soon as the sun comes up on Friday on Friday morning, after I’ve had my coffee.
 Truthfully, I start to think about Preparation Day on Wednesday.
 That’s when I take a look at my laundry basket (which is usually not very full because I do one load–not counting pee, poop, or vomit induced extra loads–every day).
 Should I wash the blankets with the sheets this week?
 Whose pillows need to be bleached and fluffed?
 Does the slip cover on the couch need to be washed?
 And, umm…that last one is always a yes.
 I think about food, and I check my pantry.
 When Thursday comes, I step up the cleaning a bit.
 I might even move the couch when I sweep.
 Friday, though, that’s when the all out cleaning and cooking war commences.
 Friday is when we blare TobyMac so loudly that the neighbors start to think about moving.
 Friday is Preparation Day, and it looks a little something like this:

 The great thing about Preparation Day is that you don’t cook and clean until you’re done (done might never happen).
 No, you just go, go, go until sunset.
 We’ve adopted the three stars tradition, and Lil Prince is our star spotter.
-He loudly announces the evening’s first star, and when the third star appears, he orders the neighborhood to “Stop working!!!”
-Thankfully, my parents are my next door neighbors, so they appreciate his exuberance.
+He loudly announces the evening’s first star, and when the third star appears, he orders the neighborhood to “Stop working!”
+Thankfully, my parents are my next door neighbors.